telefonicaid/perseo-fe/docs/architecture/architecture.md

 In a best-effort to avoid this situation as much as possible, the feature of propagation of the header field `Fiware-correlator` is used.
 This header field is taken from the incoming request (or created if not present) and sent to every external system.
 The Context Broker follows the same tactic.
 In a loop, the same correlator will be sent between perseo and orion, like a ping-pong game.
-So, if perseo-core sends an action to perseo-fe and that action (for the same rule) has been executed with that correlator already, it declines executing it.
+So, if perseo-core sends an action to perseo-fe and the number of rules executed previously with that same correlator exceds then it declines execuite it.
 It could be part of an infinite loop.
 The fact is logged and the action is ignored.

 ## Data flow